 Secrets to Creating Thought Leadership Content.
 Everyone talks about wanting to position themselves as a thought leader, but ironically, there's so much noise around the topic that it's hard for anyone to stand out.

 Here's the thing about leadership: You're only a leader if people actually follow you.
+Why you need original content As so many knowledgeable voices fight for attention in the digital space, it's no longer enough to simply rely on good curation.
 7 Steps To Transform Yourself From Who You Are To Who You Want To Be.
 Four Work Habits You Need To Change At Each Stage Of Your Career.
 I accepted my first management role early in my career, heading up a 15-person team at GE Global Research's semiconductor laboratory.

 The first filter protects you from other people.
 The second filter protects other people from you.
 Filter 1: protect yourself from others.
 I once worked with a manager who gave blunt feedback in perpetuity: “You’re not a grateful person!”
 Making Yourself Indispensable.
 Artwork: Vincent Fournier, Space Project: MDRS #04, Mars Society, 2008, U.S.A.